JurgenR/aioslsk/docs/source/SOULSEEK.rst

 * :ref:`FileSearch` from the server in case the searcher used :ref:`UserSearch` or :ref:`RoomSearch`
 * :ref:`ServerSearchRequest` from the server in case we are branch root
-* :ref:`DistributedServerSearchRequest`, :ref:`DistributedSearchRequest` from the distributed peer in case we are in the distributed network
+* :ref:`DistributedSearchRequest` from the distributed parent

 1. Receive search request.
 All messages contain: